ZigzagAwaka/LegendWeathers/zigzag.legendweathers/README.md

 # Legend Weathers

 ### This mod aims to add multiple special weather effects to the game.
-Still in development, there is currently **1 weather** effect that is completely playable and more are planned in future releases.
+Still in development, there is currently **2 weathers** that are completely playable and more are planned in future releases.

 Weathers in this mod are designed to be rare and impactful.
 They **are NOT like vanilla weathers**, and are meant to be seen very rarely due to their *extreme* effects.
 You can customize the spawn chance in the WeatherRegistery config but by default it is pretty low.